Incremental Change: Achieving Your Future State Through Gradual Improvements

 (2) Staying Agile & Adaptable

 Change is constant, and organizations must be prepared to adapt and pivot when necessary.
-Staying agile and adaptable is crucial to ensuring that the organization can adjust to unexpected changes and maintain momentum towards their final goal.
+Staying agile and adaptable is crucial to ensuring that the organization can adjust to unexpected changes and maintain momentum towards its final goal.

 (3) Communicating Effectively